 Every year the Belonging Network compiles adoption statistics for British Columbia.
-The most recent statistics cover the fiscal year that ran from April 1, 2022-March 31, 2023.
-This page was last updated in February 2024.
+The most recent statistics cover the fiscal year that ran from April 1, 2023-March 31, 2024.
+This page was last updated in November 2024.

 About these statistics